aosabook/500lines/BUILD.md

 Warning: the ePub version of 500Lines is an "unsupported product"; the print and code formatting is poor, raw LaTeX is displayed in several places, the code is difficult to read, and images have not been optimized for the format.
-However, if you really want 500Lines in your favorite eReader, this is one way to do it.
+However, if you really want 500Lines in your favorite reader, this is one way to do it.

 - `python build.py --epub --pandoc-epub`